janschill/cern-solid-code-investigation/report/review-solid-spec.md

 --- -->

-[The Solid Ecosystem](https://solid.github.io/specification/) is a publication that outlines all technical and non-technical parts of the Solid Ecosystem.
+[The Solid Ecosystem](https://solid.github.io/specification/) is a publication that outlines "how Solid servers and clients can be interoperable by using communication protocols, global identifiers, authentication and authorization mechanisms, data formats and shapes, and query interfaces" [Source](https://solid.github.io/specification/#intro).
+It does so by combining a set of technical specifications that were either defined by the Solid team in the progress or are existing specifications

+all technical and non-technical parts of how Solid works.
 It does so in the form of specifications which define their correct means of implementation to ensure the proper usage of the Solid idea.

-The main specification describes Solid as "applications with secure and permissioned access to externally stored data in an interoperable way".
+It uses

+Currently, the document is still in an incomplete draft status and has therefore, a few sections that are not yet defined and written down.
+In an initial approach of writing down everything about Solid [this](https://github.com/solid/solid-spec/) informal specification was produced.
+It is used as a guide while formulating the real specifications.

-The main document, titled "The Solid Ecosystem" brings together a set of specifications, either specifications that coin new terms and are being devised at the same time or it reuses existing technical reports by linking to it – mostly being Request for Comments (RFC).\
+The main document, the "The Solid Ecosystem", brings together a set of specifications, either specifications that coin new terms and are being devised at the same time or it reuses existing technical reports by linking to it – mostly being Request for Comments (RFC).\

+The main document describes Solid as "applications with secure and permissioned access to externally stored data in an interoperable way".

 The main document consists of six sections: *(1) Introduction, (2) Authenticated Resource Access, (3) Clients and Apps, (4) Optional Integrations, (5) HTTP Definitions and (6) Security Considerations*.